Ruby

 In your Applications folder, find “Utilities” and double click “Terminal”.
 Alternatively, using Spotlight (Cmd + Space) or Launchpad, type “Terminal”.

-The rest of the instructions are done inside this terminal window.
+The rest of the instructions are done inside this terminal window and if you followed all the Foundations instructions, you should have already completed step 1.2 and 1.3.

 Step 1.2: Install Xcode